dkwasniewski9/Aprimons/README.md

 Tests
 The project includes unit tests for services using JUnit and Mockito.
 To run the tests, execute the command gradle test.

-Contributing
-Currently, I am not accepting contributions to this project.

-License
-This project was created as an assignment for the Java Programming II course.
-The license has not been specified.

 Contact
 If you have any questions, please contact me at: dkwasniewski1999@gmail.com